lashford/blog/_posts/2018-08-05-Jenkins-Dynamic-Input.md

 Note: The privileges needed to use the Artifactory api seem to be quite high, especially considering you can use the UI to search as guest, but non the less i needed to provide an admin user, in order for the query to return results.

 ### Pipeline Syntax
-Jenkins Pipleine offers the functionality to wait for a user to input a value before the pipeline continues, this seems a useful feature and allows us to meet our requirement for the allowing the user to pick which version of the app to deploy to the specified environment.
+Jenkins Pipeline offers the functionality to wait for a user to input a value before the pipeline continues, this seems a useful feature and allows us to meet our requirement for the allowing the user to pick which version of the app to deploy to the specified environment.

 ``` groovy
     script {